nergmada/planning-wiki/docs/reference/planners/ENHSP/main.md

 ENHSP requires `:typing` in all domains it runs on, which makes it incompatible with [Eviscerator](https://www.github.com/nergmada/eviscerator).
 No support table has been generated.

 ## Downloading and Compiling ENHSP
-For more information on how to download, compile and use ENHSP, visit its [GitLab page here](https://gitlab.com/enricos83/ENHSP-Public).
+For more information on how to download, compile and use ENHSP, visit its [GitLab page here](https://gitlab.com/enricos83/ENHSP-Public) or ENHSP website [here](https://sites.google.com/view/enhsp/).
 The planner is mantained by Enrico Scala (enricos83@gmail.com for any question).

 ## Additional Notes
 - ENHSP grounding is not optimised; this can become a bottleneck when your action schema induce several even trivial groundings.